sessieresearchatsau/sessieresearchatsau.github.io/docs/policy/managing-teams.md

-# Managing Teams (for Administrators)
+# 🔑 Managing Teams (for Administrators)

-The page includes basic steps and links to official documentation for managing teams, roles, and organization wide member permissions.
+The page includes basic steps and links to official documentation for managing teams, roles, and organization-wide member permissions.
 While not comprehensive, enough information is provided to adequately get started in managing members and their corresponding teams.

 > All steps shown below are starting from the main Organization GitHub Page.